Elijah-Sparrow/Poker/README.md

 Currently I have a working dealer state and deck, card, and player classes

-My current goal at the moment is to make a working AI based off Texas Hold-em rules
+My current goal at the moment is to have a functioning rank method